joomlaboat/Ivan-Komlev-CV/README.md

 - **Employer:** Asociacion MMd Panama, S.A., Panama City, Panama
 - **Duration:** November 2023 – March 2024
 - **Details:**
-    - Currently involved in the maintenance and development of new functionality for the company's internal operational software.
+    - Was involved in the maintenance and development of new functionality for the company's internal operational software (PHP - Codeigniter, Angular).
     - Responsibilities include ensuring the stability, performance, and ongoing improvements of the software.
-    - Collaborating with cross-functional teams to identify requirements and implement solutions that meet the organization's needs.
-    - Contributing to the full software development lifecycle, from conception to deployment, while adhering to project timelines and objectives.
     - Actively participating in team discussions, sharing expertise, and providing technical guidance when necessary.
     - Continuously evaluating and implementing innovative technologies to enhance software efficiency and effectiveness.